-The books listed here support chronic illness recovery by highlighting the new science.
+The chronic illness books listed here support recovery through stories and by highlighting the new science.
 The research is discovering that risk for diseases of all kinds is affected by adverse life experiences and other sources of threat and overwhelm.
 Because these change our body’s natural ability to regulate in ways that support health.
 These experience interact with our genes and our nervous systems, immune systems and beyond.
-It’s not psychological (updated October 2020).
+It’s not psychological.

 - learn how symptoms are influenced by nervous system perceptions of threat

-I refer to books for chronic illness recovery specifically because chronic disease is the focus of my blog.
+I refer to chronic illness books and resources specifically because chronic disease is the focus of my blog.
 The books and approaches mentioned here are also helpful for mental health conditions and other symptoms including PTSD, depression, anxiety and other effects of trauma.

 None of this is to say that illness is “all in your head.”